risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

   Download the latest source file of RisingWave.
 Run `./risedev configure` in the root directory of RisingWave and enable the **RisingWave Connector** component.
 Alternatively, you can edit the `risedev.yml` file and uncomment the line of code `- use: connector:node` for the default configuration.
 After you complete the changes, you need to run `./risedev dev` to launch the cluster with the new configuration.

-### Create a materialized source using the native CDC connector
+### Create a materialized source using the native CDC connector in RisingWave

 To ensure all data changes are captured, you must create a materialized source connection (`CREATE TABLE`) and specify primary keys.
 The data format must be Debezium JSON.